n1ckoates/steamdeck-emulation/README.md

 └── nes
 ```

+If you store your roms on an SD card, substitute `~/roms` with `/run/media/Deck/roms` in the guide.

 This guide **does not** cover getting the games themselves.

 We're going to use [Steam ROM Manager](https://steamgriddb.github.io/steam-rom-manager/) for this guide.
 It will automatically download cover art for each ROM, then add a shortcut to Steam for the game.
 The end result will look like this, with Steam collections for each system: